Reporters and columnists from several news organizations, including Baltimore Sun columnist Dan Rodricks, wrote repeatedly about the ex-prisoners.

 Hubert James Williams: 11 years behind bars

-Hubert James Williams was sitting on the edge of the bed at VA Medical Center in Northwest Washington, waiting to learn if he would be sent to a rehab facility in West Virginia.
+Hubert James Williams was sitting on the edge of the bed at VA Medical Center in Northwest Washington one day this summer, waiting to learn if he would be sent to a rehab facility in West Virginia.

 “Oh, yeah,” Williams said.